rubocop/rails-style-guide/README.md

     describe Article do
       subject { Fabricate(:article) }

-      it "has the current date as creation date" do subject.creation_date.should == Date.today
+      it 'has the current date as creation date' do subject.creation_date.should == Date.today
       end
     end